-RLA #33 is in the Upper Joe Creek drainage, at the junction of the East Branch mainstem and Tributary ELB.3, at E. 37th Pl. and S. Sandusky Ave., just west of Mockingbird Lake and north of Whiteside Park.
-There are 17 properties in the RLA, one of which has been acquired and cleared by the City.
-The 16 structures that remain are all one-story, ranchstyle single family residences; all are built on conventional foundations with crawl spaces; and all are situated within either FEMA's SFHA or the City's Regulatory Floodplain.
-There is one Repetitive Loss Property in the RLA, which has made three successful claims in 1980, 1981 and 1984 totaling \$19,851.
-Five other properties have made successful claims-four in 1984 and one in 1993.
-One of these residences was the one acquired by the City.
-The causes of flooding have been heavy rainfall, undersized storm sewers, and overland flow along the swales of the old creek beds.
-There has been no significant flooding in this stretch of Joe Creek since channel modifications and storm sewer improvements were completed by the US Army Corps of Engineers and the City in the 1980s and 1990s.
-Only one of the residences-the Repetitive Loss Property continues to have a first-finished-floor elevation below the level of the 100-year flood.
-As stated above all 16 properties remain within the floodway, SFHA or Tulsa's Regulatory Floodplain for the East Branch mainstem and Tributary ELB.3.
-The Joe Creek Master Drainage Plan Final Report cautions that even if all the storm sewers were enlarged according to the Plan, there would still be flooding in the RLA should the drainage basin experience a rainfall event similar to that which caused the 1984 flood.
+RLA #34 is in the East Branch of Upper Joe Creek drainage, at the beginning of tributary ELB.3, which originates at around E. 26th St., just east of S. Yale Ave., and drains to the south-southwest to join the East Branch mainstem near Whiteside Park.
+There are 35 single family, one-story, ranch-style homes with slab-on-grade foundations in the RLA.
+All properties are in the Lortondale Addition and, with one exception, were built between 1954 and 1956.
+Lortondale was constructed astride a shallow drainage that originally carried runoff south through the intersection of E. 31st St. and S. Yale Ave.
+This drainage was filled in when the homes were built and runoff routed through storm sewers which proved to be inadequate to handle very heavy rainfall.
+There is one Repetitive Loss Property in the RLA, which has made three successful flood damage claims (in 1979, 1983 and 1984) totaling \$18,322.
+Nine other properties have made successful claims-one in 1979 and eight in 1984.
+The causes of flooding were heavy rainfall, undersized storm sewers, and overland flow along the swale of the old creek bed.
+There has been no significant flooding in this stretch of Joe Creek since channel modifications and storm sewer improvements were completed by the City and the US Army Corps of Engineers in the 1980s and 1990s.
+Nineteen properties in the RLA continue to be within or touched by a zone of shallow flooding.
+The Joe Creek Master Drainage Plan Final Report cautions that even if all the storm sewers are enlarged according to the Plan, there would still be flooding in the RLA should the drainage basin experience a rainfall event similar to that which caused the 1984 flood.